scale-it/algo-builder/docs/guide/teal-debugger.md

 await debug.dryRunResponse('dryrun-pass.json');
 ```

-Content of `assets/dryrun-pass.json` looks like (notice the logic-sig-message is PASS):
+It will create a `assets/dryrun-pass.json` file, which looks like (notice the logic-sig-message is PASS):
 ```
 {
   "error": "",